 This is an mlm company with some poorly explained products and a super sketchy marketing approach that does not show people the real work involved in building a decent income.
 The whole thing is based on a '2 up' referral system which is NOT a good model as I explain in detail.

 The IPS was launched in 2015 by Dale Payne-Sizer under his company- DPS Marketing Group .
 Turns out he has a pretty shady history of promoting some less than legit mlm programs and even cash gifting schemes.

 Not off to a great start.

 When I looked at the IPS order screen I couldn't help but notice how closely it resembled a program called the Empower Network (EN).
-After doing some digging it turns out he is an active affiliate for this company:
+Turns out he is an active affiliate for this company: